Farewell Letter to the American People: Aftermath

 The removal was only the first of the many Indian removal processes that would take place.
 The letter was only one of several letters that would be written from members of the Natives to the white settlers.
 It was written before several thousand Indians took the five-month journey after leaving Mississippi.

-Many people were ill by the time they reached Indian Territory, and many other natives who would be forced into the removal process would die.
+Many people were ill by the time they reached Indian Territory, and many other Native Americans who would be forced into the removal process would die.
 The US government realized that the cost of moving the Indians was "two to three times the original estimate".